How to Clip Cat Claws Safely

 If you see a dark spot or dot on the surface of the claw after cutting, you're getting close to the quick.
 Stop trimming at this point to avoid hitting it.

-Once you've learned how to clip cat claws, regular nail trimming can become a smooth part of your cat's grooming routine.
+Once you've learned how to clip cat claws, regular nail trimming can become a smooth part of your grooming routine.
 Your Coonie will thank you for it!

 Top of How to Clip Cat Claws